eldoghry/postgres-ha/readme.md

 ## PostgreSQL and Patroni

+**Important** patroni delete current postgres data, so make sure you work in new **empty** instance, if you want to install on existing instance make sure that you take backup from your data first

 Once this is all set up and working, we can now configure postgres and patroni.

 We need to create some dirs for postgres